Tate8383/Main_server_20/resources/[NADRP]/NADRP-core/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for NADRP
+about: Suggest an idea for denalifw
 title: "[SUGGESTION]"
 labels: enhancement
 assignees: ''